FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 1. Identity & Chemical Information

-Ethyl laurate, also known as ethyl dodecanoate, is a chemical compound with the CAS number 106-33-2.
-It is identified by the IUPAC name ethyl dodecanoate.
-The compound is recognized by the FEMA number 2442.
-Other identifiers include the FL number 02.015 and CoE number 02.015.
+Ethyl laurate, also known as ethyl dodecanoate, is a fatty acid ester with the CAS number 106-33-2.
+It is identified by the FEMA number 2441.
 The molecular formula for ethyl laurate is C14H28O2, and it has a molecular weight of 228.37 g/mol.
-Structurally, ethyl laurate is an ester formed from lauric acid and ethanol, featuring a long carbon chain that contributes to its characteristic waxy and fruity odor profile.
+This compound features an ester functional group, which is significant for its odor profile, contributing to its fruity and waxy scent characteristics.

 Citation hooks: FlavScents; PubChem; FEMA